-LaToya is responsible for the overall administration, coordination and evaluation of the human resource function and serves as the primary point of contact for constituents on all matters pertaining to the Ministerial Excellence Initiative (MEI) and facilitates grant process management.Read More
+LaToya is responsible for the overall administration, coordination and evaluation of the human resource function for CBF.Read More

-With a Master’s of Business Administration and as a certified Human Resources Professional, LaToya is passionate about helping to fulfill to the needs of CBF staff and constituents in her dual role.
-She is always striving to lead and direct the routine functions of the Human Resources (HR) area and facilitate the MEI grant in a manner that promotes collaboration and quality relationships.
+With a Master’s of Business Administration and as a certified Human Resources Professional, LaToya is passionate about helping to fulfill to the needs of CBF staff and constituents in her role.
+She is always striving to lead and direct the routine functions of the Human Resources (HR) area in a manner that promotes collaboration and quality relationships.

 LaToya enjoys baking (especially cobbler) and watching movies, as well as traveling to the beach with friends and family.

 She joined the CBF staff in March 2015.

 Ingrid assists in coordination and support to the Outreach and Growth team efforts, programs and events.
 She also creates, maintains, and manages CBF database for the Outreach and Growth department.
 She loves being a part of a diverse team and finds joy in bringing new partners to CBF.Read More

 She serves churches and Cooperative Baptists by connecting new partners and helping them find all the resources CBF has to offer.